Dynamical Pair Production at Sub-Barrier Energies for Light Nuclei: Schwinger Mechanism

 For the positron to become a real particle, it must tunnel from the vacuum through the Coulomb barrier and leave the electron behind.
-We will compute the probability of tunneling through this barrier.
-We have two nuclei each with charge $+Ze$ (for simplicity) a distance $R$ apart (fig. 1).
-We assume that the electron is at the center of mass of the two nuclei, and the positron is tunnelling on a line perpendicular to the beam axis.
+We compute the probability of tunneling through this barrier.
+We have two nuclei, each with charge $+Ze$ (for simplicity), a distance $R$ apart (Figure \ref{fig1}).
+We assume that the electron is at the center of mass of the two nuclei and the positron is tunneling on a line perpendicular to the beam axis.
+Notice that the pair could be placed anywhere and the corresponding probabilities can be easily calculated.
+Their values will be smaller than the chosen geometry.
 The distance from the electron to the positron is labeled by the coordinate $x$.
 The Coulomb energy of the positron is (in units where $4\pi\varepsilon_0$ = 1)

 where $S(x)$ is a screening factor to be discussed in the sequel.
 When the positron emerges from the barrier, it can have a momentum $p_T$ perpendicular to the $x$-axis, and the electron will have momentum $-p_T$.
-To a good approximation \cite{Schwinger:1951nm, wongbook} the positron satisfies the Klein Gordon (K.G.) equation with energy $E_+$,
+To a good approximation \cite{Schwinger:1951nm, wongbook}, the positron satisfies the Klein--Gordon (K.G.) equation with energy $E_+$,

 where $m_T = \sqrt{m^2+p_T^2}$ is the transverse mass of the positron.
-The Dirac equation leads to the K.G. equation with an extra term ${\boldsymbol\alpha} \cdot \nabla V$, which comes from the spinor nature of the fermion wave function and gives only high-order effects in the tunneling probability thus it is neglected in this paper \cite{wongbook}.
-Following Wong \cite{wongbook}, we divide Eq. (\ref{KG}) by $-2m_T$ to obtain
+The Dirac equation leads to the K.G. equation with an extra term ${\boldsymbol\alpha} \cdot \nabla V$, which comes from the spinor nature of the fermion wave function and gives only high-order effects in the tunneling probability; thus, it is neglected in this paper \cite{wongbook}.
+Following Wong \cite{wongbook}, we divide Equation (\ref{KG}) by $-2m_T$ to obtain

 We have implicitly factored out the transverse plane wave part of the wave function.
-This is formally equivalent to the (time independent) Schr\"odinger equation
+This is formally equivalent to the (time-independent) Schr\"odinger equation

 for a particle of mass $m_T$ in an effective potential of

 with energy $E_{eff}=0$.
 The classical turning points are where $V_{eff}=0$, or